-DIALOG uses Onware’s Contract Administration software; thus, we a comprehensive understanding of the data and the data environment.
-We connected Tableau to our database and created dashboards with live data to show report cards for Construction Management: active items and aging on documents, contractor scorecards, submittal tracking, and project/contractor administration reports.
-Furthermore, we set up weekly automated emails to project executives and managers so they can have a quick glance of how their projects are doing week-to-week.
+DIALOG uses Onware’s Contract Administration software.
+Thus, we have a comprehensive understanding of the data and the data environment.
+We connected Tableau to our database and created dashboards with live data to show report cards for Construction Management based on the following criteria: active items and aging on documents, contractor scorecards, submittal tracking, and project contractor administration reports.
+Furthermore, we set up weekly automated emails to project executives and managers, so they can have a quick overview of how their projects are doing week-to-week.

 Successful companies recognize the importance of managing projects through efficient and organized documentation management.
-An environment that promotes on-time and profitable projects is created by identifying, controlling, accessing and tracking documentation.
-Construction management through monitoring documents, such as RFIs – Request for Information – is important because late or no responses can lead to time delays, budget issues, as well as, legal consequences.
+An environment that promotes on-time and profitable projects is created by identifying, accessing, and tracking documentation.
+Construction management through monitoring documents, such as Requests for Information (RFIs), is important because late or no responses can lead to time delays, budget issues, and legal consequences.

-RFIs are typically used to clarify uncertainties and gaps in information for specifications, plans, contracts or other documents.
-In a simple RFI, there may be only one main consultant interacting with a contractor for information; however, in complex RFIs, it may require coordination between multiple consultants and subcontractors making documentation management increasingly important.
+RFIs are typically used to clarify uncertainties and gaps in information for specifications, plans, contracts, or other documents.
+A simple RFI may only involve one main consultant interacting with a contractor for information; however, complex RFIs may require coordination between multiple consultants and subcontractors.
+Therefore, documentation management becomes increasingly important as more stakeholders are involved.
 According to a Navigant Construction Forum survey of 1,400 projects, there is an average of 9.9 RFIs for each $1 million of construction worldwide, and 25% of RFIs received no replies.
-When using data from Onware’s Contract Administration software, we could see Canadian large institutional and healthcare projects average around 30 RFIs.
+Data from Onware’s Contract Administration software shows that large Canadian institutional and healthcare projects average around 30 RFIs.

-Based on the statistics from Navigant Construction Forum, documents, like RFIs, can have a considerable impact on project planning and budget.
-Consequently, lack of response to documents can be a catalyst for costly disputes, budget overruns and may hinder completion of a project on-time.
-Document management can be manual and tedious – many are tracking projects documentation through emails, spreadsheets, or even pen and paper.
+Based on the statistics from Navigant Construction Forum, documents, like RFIs, can considerably impact project planning and budget.
+Consequently, lack of response to documents can cause costly disputes, budget overruns and late completion of projects.
+Document management can be manual and tedious.
+Many organizations track project documentation through emails, spreadsheets, or even pen and paper.
 This is not only ineffective but can result in disputes if not managed properly.
-Thus, effectively and efficiently tracking and monitoring documents digitally is critically important, in fact, Navigant Construction forum recommends using software to help monitor and track documents for every project.
+Thus, effectively and efficiently tracking and monitoring documents digitally is important.
+In fact, Navigant Construction Forum recommends using software to monitor and track documents for every project.

-Our client, DIALOG, is a multi-disciplinary collaborative team of architects, urban planners, interior designers, and engineers that design for urban vibrancy, health and wellness, transportation, education, arts and culture, residential, retail, and commercial, as well as mixed-use solutions which incorporate an increasing number of these.
+Our client, DIALOG, is a multi-disciplinary collaborative team of architects, urban planners, interior designers, and engineers that design for urban vibrancy, health and wellness, transportation, education, arts and culture, residential, retail, commercial, and mixed-use solutions.

-Due to the size of its team and its range of services, there is increased complexity to track the amount of information within the organization.
-Consequently, DIALOG uses Onware’s collaborative construction management software to help centralize project data, and track and monitor important documents, such as RFIs.
+Due to the large size of DIALOG’s team and range of services, there is increased complexity to track the organization’s data.
+Consequently, DIALOG uses Onware’s collaborative construction management software to help centralize project data and track important documents, such as RFIs.

 DIALOG is located in Canada (Edmonton, Calgary, Vancouver, Toronto) and the US (San Francisco).